onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people." - [Eleanor Roosevelt](https://www.goodreads.com/quotes/11411940-great-minds-discuss-ideas-average-minds-discuss-events-small-minds)

-> "You're only as young as the last time you changed your mind." - [Timothy Leary](https://www.goodreads.com/quotes/105281-you-re-only-as-young-as-the-last-time-you-changed)

 > "People are strange: They are constantly angered by trivial things, but on a major matter like totally wasting their lives, they hardly seem to notice." - [Charles Bukowski](https://www.goodreads.com/quotes/529364-people-are-strange-they-are-constantly-angered-by-trivial-things)

-> "Nature abhors a vacuum." - [Aristotle](https://www.goodreads.com/quotes/4823-nature-abhors-a-vacuum)
-^^ the current meaning vacuum shall be filled

-> "The free market punishes irresponsibility.
-Government rewards it." - [Harry Browne](https://www.goodreads.com/quotes/7456533-the-free-market-punishes-irresponsibility-government-rewards-it)

 > "Indeed, when I think of the unbroken chain of generations leading to our time and of everything they have built for us, I am humbled.
 I am overwhelmed with gratitude; shocked by the enormity of the inheritance and at the impossibility of returning even the smallest fraction of the favor.
 Because a hundred billion of the people to whom I owe everything are gone forever, and because what they created is so much larger than my life, than my entire generation." - [Toby Ord](https://www.goodreads.com/quotes/10316565-indeed-when-i-think-of-the-unbroken-chain-of-generations)

 > "Mr. *~~Gorbachev~~* **Zuckeberg**, tear down this **API** wall!" - [Ronald Reagan](https://en.wikipedia.org/wiki/Tear_down_this_wall!), probably